ScottLogic/blog/_posts/2026-03-09-noJS-3-flappy-bird.md

 }
 ~~~

 Next, we need to reset the jump and start it from a new location when the player clicks their mouse.
 It's not possible to just read the current value of `--bird-delta-y` and base new calculations off it; this is because CSS works in a declarative manner, not an imperative one.
 It's also not possible to do an event listener in CSS.
-But I can use radio input buttons.
+But we can use radio input buttons.
 CSS can detect a checked radio button and can thus apply styles or modify variables based in them.
 And the nature of radio buttons is such that if another one is clicked, the first one becomes unchecked.
 So the value of `--active-number` below will always be the value of the most recently clicked radio button.

 ~~~css
 :root:has(input#fall1:checked) {